Fitted as a bolting device on double-leaf door-sets in the passive door-leaf. (The passive door-leaf is the one normally not used for passage.)

 Automatic flush bolt

 Release of passive door-leaf is done automatically, when the active door-leaf is opened, and the falling latch is released.
-Locking is obtained automatically when active door-leaf closes, when the falling latch is pushed in and thereby activates the bolt.
+Bolting is obtained automatically when active door-leaf closes, when the falling latch is pushed in and thereby activates the bolt.
 Automatic flush bolts is often recommended where fire-proof demands exists.

 Semi-automatic flush bolt

 Release of passive door-leaf is done manually.
-Locking is obtained automatically when passive door-leaf closes.
-The bolt is constantly activated, which means that this flush bolt can only be fitted at the top of the passive door-leaf.
+Bolting is obtained automatically when passive door-leaf closes.
+The bolt is constantly activated, which means that this flush bolt can usually only be fitted at the top of the passive door-leaf.
 Recommended as a complementary product where an automatic flush bolt is installed at the bottom of the passive door-leaf.
-This installation results in an easy made manual releasing sequence and a secure locking sequence in two steps, which also contributes to a smoother closing of the door-set.
+This installation results in an easy made manual releasing sequence and a secure bolting sequence in two steps, which also contributes to a smoother closing of the door-set.